-This one verse summarizes a lot of activity in Genesis chapter 37.
+Genesis 37:28 summarizes a lot of activity in Genesis 37.
 First, Joseph in a sense boasting before his brothers of his favored position in the family as his dad had given him a coat of many colors, as he’d had dreams that revealed to him that his brothers would bow down to him.
 When he walks out to see his brothers one day they take him somewhat to end his life.
 They decide to throw him in a pit.
 When these slave traders come by they sell Joseph into slavery.

 In the life of Joseph and throughout Scripture, we see God plotting for good even amidst tragic situations.

 Oh, there’s so much to talk about in this story, but at this point I just want to encourage you.
 If you are walking through a particularly challenging time in your life right now, or maybe not now, maybe it’s a trial that’s coming around the corner that you don’t even know is coming around the corner, I just want to encourage you to know that in the middle of that trial, though you will not understand, though you may not right now understand why is this happening, what is going on around me, I just want to encourage you.
 There is a sovereign God who is on the throne.
 He is indeed working in ways we don’t see to bring about good.
 He’s working to bring about good.
 That’s his promise in Romans 8:28.
 He’s working to bring about good in your life, in the lives of the people around you.